KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 The marker pattern is used to place a mark on all similar transactions.
 This is accomplished by sending a small value to a common fixed address.
 Typically, we use the global CC address.

-You can also create either a normal marker or a CC marker for <!-- here it says "future finding", and I don't know what that means --> (? see `<!--` comment) the transactions.
+You can also create either a normal marker or a CC marker for the purpose of finding transactions related to your module.

 When using normal markers, there is a small problem that is easily solved.
 The global CC address allows any user to spend its funds, and therefore anyone can spend your marker transaction.
 To overcome this, use the CC SDK function, `Settxids()`, to retrieve all transactions with markers in the CC (?) contract list function. (?)